osresearch/cosign/README.md

 produce a valid signature.
 2-of-3 could be done by producing multiple shards for each combination, but beyond that the system would become unweildy.

+The private key is recoverable if all of the shards are combined.

-The security of the partial signatures is not known.
+The security properties of the partial signatures is not known.

+Unfortunately the partial private keys are not compatible with hardware tokens like Yubikeys since they do not have the Chinese Remainder Theorem (CRT) components that it uses to perform efficient RSA operations.

 # Inspiration